Camden-png/simon-says/README.md

 ## Usage:
 * Put your Discord bot token into Token.txt
-* Add more words to Random.txt to be selected from (optional)
+* Optionally add more words to Random.txt to be selected from
+* In your terminal: *python Simon.py (optional duration)*

 ## Example:
 ![](Images/Example.png)